The Delphi Study: Implications of A New Definition of Dyslexia

 Professor Julia Carroll, Caroline Holden and Paul Thompson have released a paper looking at a new definition of dyslexia.

-The highly anticipated Delphi study was published in May 2024 and presented at the SpLD Assessment Standards Committee SASC conference.
+The highly anticipated Delphi study was published in February 2025 and presented at the SpLD Assessment Standards Committee SASC conference.
 It outlines a new definition for dyslexia and will have implications for the assessment of specific learning difficulties (SpLD).
 The papers are free to access but are yet to be peer-reviewed and further edits may occur.

 We highly recommend that dyslexia assessors and teachers read the articles in full, these are available on the Open Science Framework and also on the SASC website.